The past, present and future of Covid: the answers that are concealed in the books

 To fight the plague, Hippocrates used fire and water.
 He asked to collect all the corpses, which, by that time, were everywhere throughout the city, and burnt them.
 He ordered the citizens to air the rooms all the time, and use only boiled water for drinking and cooking.

 The famous doctor Ibn Sina, who was known in Europe as Avicenna, at the age of 18 decided to become a scientist.
 One day he found himself in a town where a terrible disease was raging at full blast.

 Visiting the house of the famous scientist and thinker Biruni, Ibn Sina asked him for clean clothes and a vessel of vinegar to wash his hands and face.
 According to the great doctor, this habit should have been accustomed in the country where the "black death" was rampant.

-Avicenna: Laugh and life is the most effective cure
+Avicenna: Laugh is the most effective cure

 Avicenna was convinced that it was possible to fight a terrible disease but to do so, it was necessary to free people from fear of the disease because a person can fall ill and die from a plain fear.
 Since "black death" is transmitted from person to person, settling on the hands, hair, face, even the wind can spread this contagion, so people should not gather or create a crowd.
 Ibn Sina said that it is necessary to close mosques and street markets for some period.

 He convinced people that It is possible to pray at home and that merchants should carry their goods to homes.
 Ibn Sina recommended that infected people plug their nostrils with absorbent cotton soaked in vinegar and keep wormwood leaves in their mouths.

 Healthy people, on the other hand, should have stayed at home and have fun, because the "black death" escapes from enjoyment and music.
 Now, with the coronavirus pandemic terrifying people around the world, the advice of the brilliant Avicenna is especially relevant.